saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

   Session ID: 0x16f
 ```

 Both routers should have an OSPF route towards their neighboring loopback IP now.
-We can verify things on the IOS XR like so:
+We can verify things on `ios_xr_1` like so:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show route 10.0.0.1